Living Dead

+Films

 George A. Romero's Dead series

 As of its latest installment, Survival of the Dead, Romero's Dead series includes six films all written and directed by Romero himself.
 Labeled Trilogy of the Dead until Land of the Dead, each film is laden with social commentary on topics ranging from racism to consumerism.
 The films are not produced as direct follow-ups from one another, and the only continuation is the epidemic of the living dead.
 This situation advances with each film, but with different characters, and the time moves ahead to the time when they were filmed, making the world's progression the only interlocking aspect of the series.
-The fifth film does not continue the depiction of the progress of the world; instead it goes back to the beginning of events from the first film, but is nonetheless contemporary as the sequels are.
+The fifth film does not continue the depiction of the progress of the world; acting as a reboot, it is nonetheless contemporary just as the sequels are.
 The films deal with how different people react to the same phenomenon ranging from citizens to police to army officials and back again.
 There are no real happy endings to the films, as each takes place in a world that has gotten worse since the last time we saw it, the number of zombies ever increasing and the fate of the living remnant always in the balance.

 Romero tried to make each movie unique from the previous, but this led to some of his more serious works, like Day of the Dead, receiving a worse reception compared to his spoof-like film Dawn of the Dead.
-He explained this in an interview with Telegraph film reviewer Tim Robey saying, "You know, I’ve made six zombie films, I’ve tried consciously to make each one different from the next.
-But that’s not what people want these days.
+He explained this in an interview with Telegraph film reviewer Tim Robey saying, "You know, I've made six zombie films, I've tried consciously to make each one different from the next.
+But that's not what people want these days.
 They want the same thing!
-I don’t know if that’s part of this television mentality, where people tune in every week to see the same thing.".
+I don't know if that's part of this television mentality, where people tune in every week to see the same thing."
 Romero does not consider any of his Dead films sequels since none of the major characters or story continue from one film to the next.
 The one exception is that the military officer from Diary of the Dead (Alan van Sprang), who robs the main characters, is a main character in Survival of the Dead as well.

 George A. Romero's Dead series includes: